bsapthagiri/hello/README.md

 dtoverlay=rpi-cirrus-wm5102-overlay
 ```

-9) Dependancies between modules.
-There are certain modules those should be loaded before loading of other modules.
+9) Dependancies between modules: There are certain modules those should be loaded before loading of other modules.
 Connect to the Raspberry PI over SSH and do the following:
 ```
 sudo nano /etc/modprobe.d/raspi-blacklist.conf